PaulR1209/hangman/README.md

 #### Game Result

 Upon winning or losing, the user is greeted with a message to confirm result, and is prompted to either restart game, or quit.

+When you lose, the hidden word will be revealed in red so user can clearly see.

 <img src='/screenshots/win.png'>